 My parents had some business at the University of Lausanne in Switzerland and I jumped at the chance to meet up with them for the weekend.
 It also worked quite well that I had an interview in Paris two days before (Paris?
 Mais Oui!), so I was able to get a cheap flight to Paris and take the train straight to Lausanne (there are no flights from here to Geneva).

 Like most European cities, it was a pleasure to travel around, made simple by excellent public transportation.
-We took a super modern light rail from the main train station area straight down to the harbor.
+We took a modern light rail from the main train station area straight down to the harbour.

 The first stop anyone makes in Lausanne is obviously the lake.